datapartnership/.github/profile/README.md

 ## Discussions

-We welcome [discussions](https://github.com/orgs/datapartnership/discussions) related to data, development economics, and other relevant topics.
-Feel free to initiate discussions, ask questions, or share insights through the following channels (make sure you have [joined the community](https://datapartnership.org/join)):
+We welcome [discussions](https://github.com/orgs/datapartnership/discussions) on data, development economics, and other relevant topics.
+Feel free to start discussions, ask questions, or share insights after [joining the community](https://datapartnership.org/join)).

-- [📣 Announcements](https://github.com/orgs/datapartnership/discussions/categories/announcements): Stay tuned with latest announcements
+- [📣 Announcements](https://github.com/orgs/datapartnership/discussions/categories/announcements): Stay updated with the latest announcements.
-- [💬 General](https://github.com/orgs/datapartnership/discussions/categories/general): Chat about anything and everything here
+- [💬 General](https://github.com/orgs/datapartnership/discussions/categories/general): Chat about anything and everything.
-- [💡 Ideas](https://github.com/orgs/datapartnership/discussions/categories/ideas): Share ideas for new features and projects
+- [💡 Ideas](https://github.com/orgs/datapartnership/discussions/categories/ideas): Share ideas for new features and projects.
-- [🙏 Q&A](https://github.com/orgs/datapartnership/discussions/categories/q-a): Ask the community for help
+- [🙏 Q&A](https://github.com/orgs/datapartnership/discussions/categories/q-a): Ask the community for help.

-If you have general questions or want to engage in broader conversations, please use the [🙏 Q&A](https://github.com/orgs/datapartnership/discussions/categories/q-a) section.
+For general questions or broader conversations, use the [🙏 Q&A](https://github.com/orgs/datapartnership/discussions/categories/q-a) section.

 ## Documentation

 The [Development Data Partnership Documentation](https://docs.datapartnership.org) is your go-to resource for understanding, finding, accessing, using, and contributing to available Data Partners opportunities.
-The [Documentation](https://docs.datapartnership.org) is available either as a website through Single Sign-On (SSO) with the World Bank or as source through GitHub to all eligible Development Partners.
-To [become a member](https://datapartnership.org/join) of [**Partnership** community on GitHub](https://github.com/datapartnership), please [sign up](https://datapartnership.org/join).
+The [Documentation](https://docs.datapartnership.org) is available either as a website through Single Sign-On (SSO) or through GitHub for eligible Development Partners.
+To [join the Partnership community]([https://github.com/datapartnership](https://datapartnership.org/join)), please [sign up](https://datapartnership.org/join).

 - [📕 Documentation](https://docs.datapartnership.org)
 - [📗 Documentation on GitHub](https://github.com/orgs/datapartnership/repositories?type=private&q=topic%3Adocs)

 ## Repositories

-In this section, we organize the development efforts under the Partnership.
-Whether you're a contributor, or simply curious about our projects and roadmap, this is the place to explore ongoing initiatives, feature development, and key milestones.
-We encourage you to dive in, explore the exciting developments, and join us on this journey to make our project even more robust and innovative.
-Your feedback and contributions are invaluable as we work together to shape the future of our project.
+Explore the development efforts under the Partnership repositories.
+Whether you're a contributor or curious about our projects and roadmap, this is the place to discover ongoing initiatives, feature developments, and key milestones.
+Dive in, explore, and join us in making our project more robust and innovative.
+Your feedback and contributions are invaluable.

 - [Public Repositories](https://github.com/search?q=topic%3Adatapartnership+&type=repositories)
 - [Private Repositories](https://github.com/orgs/datapartnership/repositories?type=private) (available to [members](https://datapartnership.org/join) only)